iolivia/rust-sokoban/src/01_setup.md

 # Project setup

-You'll first need to have Rust installed.
-Install `rustup` from [here](https://www.rust-lang.org/tools/install).
-After that you should be able to check everything is installed correctly using these two commands.
-The versions shouldn't matter too much.
+Let's install [rustup](https://www.rust-lang.org/tools/install), this will install Rust and the Rust compiler for us.
+Now let's check everything is installed correctly using these two commands; the versions shouldn't matter too much so if yours are different don't worry about it.

 ```
-> rustc --version
+$ rustc --version
 rustc 1.40.0
-> cargo --version
+$ cargo --version
 cargo 1.40.0
 ```

 ## Creating a project

-Cargo can help you create a project in a nice one liner.
-Feel free to change `rust-sokoban` to something else, it's just the name of our project and it shouldn't affect the examples in the book.
+Cargo is Rust's package manager, and we will use it to create our game project.
+Change into a directory where you'd like the game to live and run the following command, with this we will be creating a new project called `rust-sokoban` using cargo.

 ```
-cargo init rust-sokoban
+$ cargo init rust-sokoban
 ```

-It should then look like this.
+After the command has run you should see the following folder structure.

 ```
 - Cargo.toml